Kazushi Sakuraba: Kingdom Pro Wrestling (1997–1998)

-Following the close of the UWFi, Nobuhiko Takada, the most popular of the UWFi workers amongst the mainstream public founded Kingdom Pro Wrestling, taking in Sakuraba and the majority of his fellow UWFi alumni.
+Following the close of the UWFi, Nobuhiko Takada, the most popular UWFi workers amongst the mainstream public founded Kingdom Pro Wrestling, taking in Sakuraba and most of his fellow UWFi alumni.
 In the vein of its predecessor, Kingdom was primarily a league devoted to shoot-style realistic-looking works.
 Having by now established his ability, Sakuraba was this time booked as a main-eventer from the outset.
 However, unlike the UWFi, Kingdom struggled from the beginning to draw substantial crowds.
 Mixed martial arts was growing in popularity, and the dominance of the Gracie family and their fellow Brazilian jiu-jitsu practitioners over the field and more specifically over professional wrestlers, left the Japanese public ever more unconvinced as to the fighting ability of Kingdom's stable of athletes.

+Inoki Bom-Ba-Ye (2000)

+On New Year's Eve 2000, Sakuraba defeated Kendo Kashin at Inoki Bom-Ba-Ye in Osaka.

+Inoki Genome Federation (2011)

+Eleven years later on New Year's Eve 2011, Sakuraba teamed with Katsuyori Shibata as they defeated Atsushi Sawada and Shinichi Suzukawa at Inoki Genome Federation in Saitama, Japan.